nico-i/profile-card-gen/README.md

 A simple Go HTTP Server for handling multipart-form POST requests and generating a profile card PDF from the provided data.

+Please be advised: This project was merely meant to be an exercise for myself during my introduction to Go and is therefore by no means considered a finished project.

 <div style="text-align: center">
 <img src="doc/example.png" alt="Example">
 </div>